twosixlabs/armory/docs/external_repos.md

 #### Accessing External Modules
-As mentioned, when repositories are cloned into a scenario's temporary directory, the cloned repository will automatically be added to the sys path.
+As mentioned, when repositories are cloned into a scenario's temporary directory, the cloned repository will automatically be added to the sys path, as well as the parent directory of all cloned repositories.
 This enables the user to specify attacks, defense, scenarios from the external repo, directly in the evaluation config file.
 For example the following config snippet:
 ```